namitsaxena/gcp-tutorial/CloudRun.md

       Deploying container to Cloud Run service [nginx-hello-tmp] in project [nsx-sandbox] region [us-central1]
       ```
     * creating a service using manifest yaml file
+      See [Copying a service](https://cloud.google.com/run/docs/managing/services#copy): typically using the exported yaml and renaming the service name is not sufficient and may give errors
       * create a yaml file
         ```
         apiVersion: serving.knative.dev/v1